Think Cybersecurity, and navigate confidently through times of crisis!

 Companies can easily secure WiFi networks within their premises.
-But now that your G Suite users is working remotely, they need to make sure they’re using PRIVATE and SECURE networks.
+But now that your G Suite users are working remotely, they need to make sure they’re using PRIVATE and SECURE networks.

 This step is particularly important to protect their digital footprints from potentially malicious users accessing their WiFi networks.

 - Norton shares 7 simple steps to secure home Wifi networks.
-Make sure your users follows them through at home.
+Make sure your users follow them through at home.

 Accidents happen! — Even during lockdowns.
 With that, how to deal with lost or stolen devices?